tsurowiec/translations_from_gdrive/README.md

 that are to be included in the resulting files.
 When ommited defaults to `_all`, meaning that all the keys will be included.

+**Tags** key is optional and define array of tags that are to be included in the resulting files.
+This is variation to sections if the structure is more complicated and you want to fine tune witch keys go to the target on the single key basis instead of section basis.
+Tags are defined for every key in `###` column.
+Tags are separated with coma.

 The result files will be placed in the same directory as the `translate.json` configuration file.

 ### running the containter